ktijssen/global-actions/.github/actions/setup-kubectl/README.md

-# GitHub Action to Setup YQ
+# GitHub Action to Setup Kubectl